Boutros Harb: Hezbollah controversies

 In 2007, Harb called for the integration of Hezbollah's military arm into the Lebanese Army.

-Wikileaks cables indicated that he had told the U.S.' diplomats in Lebanon during the 2006 Lebanon War that an Israeli operation to control Hezbollah's strongholds of Maroun al-Ras and Bint Jbeil could enable a U.S.-brokered ceasefire and that Syria will not be a part of the solution to the crisis.
+Leaked diplomatic cables indicated that he had told the U.S.' diplomats in Lebanon during the 2006 Lebanon War that an Israeli operation to control Hezbollah's strongholds of Maroun al-Ras and Bint Jbeil could enable a U.S.-brokered ceasefire and that Syria will not be a part of the solution to the crisis.
 He also said that Hassan Nasrallah cannot be allowed to appear as a hero to the region, despite his rising popularity as a result of a wave of sympathy.

 Assassination attempt

-Following an attempt to assassinate fellow March 14 movement member and head of Lebanese Forces Samir Geagea, in early July 2012 Harb escaped an assassinate attempt, which a government official said was "part of a series of assassination attempts" against Lebanese politicians.
+Following an attempt to assassinate fellow March 14 movement member and head of Lebanese Forces Samir Geagea, in early July 2012 Harb escaped an assassination attempt by Hezbollah, which a government official said was "part of a series of assassination attempts" against Lebanese politicians.
 Harb commented that he had been warned by Lebanese security forces that they had found "bomb detonators in a lift" at his Beirut office.

+Personal life

+Harb is married to Marlene Joseph Tabet together have three children, Majd, Hala and Nour.
+Majd is a lawyer that ran for the 2022 Lebanese general election almost defeating Gebran Bassil in Batroun and has also attempted to prosecute Hezbollah for financial crimes through Al-Qard Al-Hasan Association.